Transport to the Lau Group

 2. Chartered Flights to the Lau Islands

 If you’re looking for a bit of luxury, consider a chartered flight to the Lau Islands where flights depart on your schedule.
 Guests staying on Vatuvura Private Islands, the Lau Group’s one and only resort, have a private flight in the resort’s Twin Otter aircraft to and from the resort included in their stay.
-This option is available from either from Nadi or Suva.
+This option is available either from Nadi or Suva.
 Alternatively, Pacific Island Air offers private charter flights by seaplane or helicopter, including day trips to the Bay of Islands.
 Find out more about luxury experiences like this in our The Luxury Guide to the Lau Islands.

 3. Cruises to the Lau Islands